ct96b/StelarCartography/docs/galactic_grid_reference.md

 - Use consistent precision within a given context
 - Remember that coordinates can be positive or negative
 - Choose precision based on the scale of the operation
+- Use decimal places only when sub-parsec precision is required

 ## Future Considerations
 - Integration with other coordinate systems